paulstroet/academic/content/authors/admin/_index.md

 - Visitors
 ---

 My name is Paul Stroet and I am a research master student at [Business Data Science](https://businessdatascience.nl/graduate-program).
-My research interests evolve around deep learning, and lie specifically at the intersection of deep generative modeling, variational Bayesian inference and outlier detection.
-My thesis focuses on enhancing the detection of outliers and I am supervised by [prof. Philip Hans Franses](https://www.eur.nl/en/people/philip-hans-franses) (Econometrics Institute) and [prof. Eran Raviv](https://eranraviv.com/about/) (Business Data Science).
+My research interests evolve around marketing, and lie specifically at the intersection of methodological development and application of marketing models.
+I am very fascinated by uncovering the potential of deep learning in marketing models as well.
+My thesis focuses on enhancing the detection of outliers and I am supervised by [prof. Philip Hans Franses](https://www.eur.nl/en/people/philip-hans-franses) (Econometrics Institute) and [dr. Eran Raviv](https://eranraviv.com/about/) (Business Data Science).

 Click {{% staticref "files/cv.pdf" %}}here{{% /staticref %}} for a PDF of my CV.